 You can host your site on DigitalOcean server (DO), Linode, Google cloud platform, VULTR or Amazon AWS.
-They provide a custom dashboard which makes it easier for you to install a new WordPress site, or you can migrate all your existing WordPress Blogs.
+They provide a custom dashboard that makes it easier for you to install a new WordPress site, or you can migrate all your existing WordPress Blogs.
 One of the best things about them is that you can host any Website using Cloudways & they are not only limited to WordPress.
 This also creates an issue with the support, as they are fine-tuned for all the platforms.

 If you have basic knowledge of troubleshooting WordPress, I would suggest going for Cloudways.
 The major benefit which you would be getting here is the pricing which comes down to a cheaper price.
 You can also consider hosting your entry-level WordPress site with them, as their most reasonable plan comes for $10/month.

 In short, you will be hosting your WordPress site on a Cloud server with no requirement for technical knowledge.